Navajo & Hopi Nations

 Description

-This SST unit provides a broad understanding of the history, life ways and spirituality of the Hopi and Navajo in the Southwest.
+This SST unit provides a broad understanding of the history, life ways and spirituality of the Navajo in the Southwest.
 Students will gain a fresh perspective on their own country and wrestle with some of its structural injustices.
-Home stays, interviews, service assignments, visits to cultural sites make this an immersion experience.
+The six-week immersion in Arizona includes home stays, interviews, service assignments, hikes and visits to cultural sites.

 Program Overview